Azure-Samples/azure-functions-create-ics-file-using-csharp-sample/README.md

 products:
 - azure
 description: "This is a sample HTTP trigger Azure Function that returns a ICS file that to the client."
-urlFragment: azure-functions-create-ics-file-using-csharp-sample
+urlFragment: ics-file-generator
 ---

-# C<span>#</span> Azure Function for generating an ICS File
+# C# Azure Function for generating an ICS File

 This is a sample HTTP trigger Azure Function that returns a ICS file that to the client.
 The project takes a dependency on [iCal.NET](https://github.com/rianjs/ical.net), but demonstrates how a simple HTTP Trigger can be implemented.